Krasen007/MoneyExperiment/README.md

 #### Possible features to be implemented:

+Add option to show more than 5 transactions.
 Walet functionality to transfer between accounts.
 Add description.
 Maybe only on AllUserTransactionFile.
 Get it setup using git portable.

 #### Known issues:
 The app may require elevated permissions if using the release versions.